 NBTHK official siteReturns/exchanges limited to defects caused by shipping (except willful misconduct or gross negligence by the company); customers must contact within 72 hours of receiving the product.

-This Fuchi Kashira, made from copper and silver, features a Manzai (万歳) motif, a traditional Japanese New Year's blessing performance.
-It is certified by the NBTHK as Tokubetsu Hozon and was crafted by Kazuki (一喜), an artist active during the late Edo period and a student of the prestigious Omori Teruhide, founder of the Omori school.
-The design depicts two Geisha, Saizo and Tayu, performing the Mikawa Manzai, believed to bring laughter and good fortune.
+This Fuchi Kashira, dating from the Edo period, is crafted from copper and silver, featuring a Manzai (万歳) motif.
+It is signed by Kazuki (一喜), a student of the prestigious Omori Teruhide, and comes with an NBTHK Tokubetsu Hozon Certificate.
+The design depicts two Geisha, Saizo and Tayu, performing the traditional Mikawa Manzai, a New Year's blessing performance.

 mei · Omori · Edo